ruyadorno/extract-path/README.md

 - `    modified:   src/Router.js` resolves to `src/Router.js`
 - `?? src/utils/__tests__/file.test.js` resolves to `src/utils/__tests__/file.test.js`

 This library was primarily put together for usage in [iPipeTo](https://github.com/ruyadorno/ipt) which allows for its users to easily extract a path out of a random input value.
-Keep in mind that I made the extra effort of making **extract-path** a separated lib in the hope that it can be useful for other usecases out there.
+Some extra effort was made to ensure **extract-path** works well as a separated lib in the hope that it can be useful for different use cases out there.
 Feel free to refer to [iPipeTo source code](https://github.com/ruyadorno/ipt/blob/master/src/index.js) as a implementation example if ever needed.

 ## Install